-Here at Calvert Exmoor in Devon, we provide a wide range of activities for people with disabilities, ensuring everyone can make some wonderful memories and enjoy the local area.
+Here at Calvert Exmoor in Devon, we provide a wide range of accessible holidays in Devon, ensuring everyone can make some wonderful memories and enjoy the local area.

 Whether you’re in the area for a day, are looking for holiday inspiration, or are planning on staying at Calvert Exmoor for a residential activity break, there are some great things you can get up to.

 Browse our guide to discover what to do in North Devon and Exmoor.

 Exmoor National Park is a stunning place to spend time.
 The picturesque landscape consists of rolling moorland and wooded areas and is home to roaming ponies, red deer and postcard-worthy beauty spots.

 Exmoor is one of the smallest national parks in the UK, so the area is easy to explore on foot and by car.

 Whilst exploring, it is likely Exmoor ponies will make an appearance.
 Sadly, these adorable animals are endangered, so though they roam free, they are well looked after.
 These ponies can be seen on the moors, often crossing the roads as they please.

 If a pony sighting inspires you to try horse riding, discover the horse riding activities available at Calvert Exmoor.

 Visit these places to experience what Exmoor has to offer:

 Wistlandpound Reservoir is located right beside our activity centre and although it may be just outside the national park, it is a popular attraction for those who enjoy walking through nature.